CloudNimble/SimpleMessageBus/README.md

   1. Create a new .NET Standard 2.0 project to that will hold your defined Message types, install the `SimpleMessageBus.Core` NuGet package, and build out your Message types.
-  2. Install the `SimpleMessageBus.Publish` NuGet package into your app, reference the library you created in Step 1, and modify your workflows to publish messages in response to events.
+  2. Install the `SimpleMessageBus.Publish` NuGet package into your app, reference the library you created in Step 1, and modify your workflows to publish
+     Messages in response to events.
   3. Create a new .NET Standard 2.0 project that will hold your MessageHandlers, install the `SimpleMessageBus.Core` NuGet package, and build out your
      MessageHandlers.
   4. Create a new Unit Test project, reference the library you created in Step 3, and test your MessageHandler library with a variety of synthetic Messages.